-SAN ANTONIO, TEXAS — The AT&T Center parking lot is full of hay scraps and the arena smells of livestock outside but inside the arena is the smell of popcorn and food.
+SAN ANTONIO, TEXAS — The AT&T Center parking lot is full of hay scraps and the arena smells of livestock outside but inside

 The San Antonio Spurs (24-10) are back in their home arena as they prepare to face the Chicago Bulls (28-8) tonight.
 In playing the Bulls, the Spurs’ defense has the tough task of defending Bulls’ point guard Derrick Rose.